 What we can learn from these successful homeschooled celebrities.

 You will probably get negative comments as a homeschooling parent.
 So, we hope that you feel proud of your decision to do so by reading about these 20 celebrities you probably didn’t know were homeschooled.
-Whatever your reason is for homeschooling, know that it’s the right reason for your family.
+Whatever your reason for homeschooling, realize it’s the right reason for your family.
 Your family’s priorities are what should come first.
 Hold your ground and be proud of your choice to give your children the gift of a flexible education experience.